 Within the recap of the emergency services roundtable, it was recounted that understanding is that sometimes at peak periods, there is not a strong head on the public water system.
-If there is a draw on the water supply, such as for a fire response, it causes turbidity within the system.
+If there is a draw on the water supply, such as for a fire response, it causes to turbidity within the system.
 This led to discussion by Ms. Suozzo, P.E., on characteristics of the water and sewer system.
 For the water system, there is annual flow monitoring.

-For sewers, there are needs for evaluation on how to manage finite capacity; there is a limited increment of supply available.
-Ms. Lindyberg asked whether it could be prudent to consider instituting a moratorium on new sewer connections.
-It was discussed that there could be a benefit to expanding the system, but there is a need to deal with existing system constraints first.
-The permited capacity has not been exceeded.
+For sewers, there are definite needs for evaluation on how to manage finite capacity.
+There is a limited additional increment of supply on the order of 15,000 gallons.
+There is consideration for instituting a moratorium on new connections.
+There is could be a benefit to expanding the system, but there is a need to deal with existing system constraints first.
 The conveyance system sometimes surcharges.
-Efforts to rectify inflow and infiltration can aid in the available supply of sewer treatment capacity.